romgar/django-dirtyfields/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual Behavior**
+What actually happens, include your stack trace if an exception is occurring.

 **Environment (please complete the following information):**
  - OS: